|[ Home | Photos | Current Status ] | Seed List ]|

 |"Yield stability of landraces under traditional low input agricultural systems is due to the fact that whatever the varying biotic and abiotic stress for each plant one or more genotypes within the landrace population will yield satisfactorily.
 Landraces were and still are grown by farmers, market and private gardeners all over the world for this reason."
 Euphytica 104: 127–139, 1998. © 1998 Kluwer Academic Publishers.
 Printed in the Netherlands.
 Landraces: A review of definitions and classifications A.C.
 Zeven|

 By growing my own land-race seeds I eliminate all sorts of stresses.
 I don't have to worry about paying for seeds.
-I don't have to keep pedigrees.
+I don't have to keep pedigrees or records.
+(Most of our current crops were developed by illiterate peasants.)
 I don't have to keep seeds pure.
 I can save seeds from hybrids.
 I don't get out of kilter when the seed catalog drops my favorite variety.
 I don't have to worry about whether or not I will get a harvest.

 Modern inbred varieties rely on poisons for crop protection.
 Landraces do it via genetic variability.